inbewd/Week-5-HW/README.md

 --
 if I have to make the Create New Entry fucntionality, I'll have to write out the models and associations

 nice thing is I'm not worried about validation right now, so I think I can get away with simply having the associations

+almost forgot to update the models.rb file with the files I created.
+Now commiting...

+---
+um...so I forgot the 'r' in "requires" when I pasted the statement into those files.

+---